ahsansoftengineer/sb/Structure.md

 ### Conclusion

 This structure provides a comprehensive starting point for developing a large e-commerce website API like Daraz.
-Each component should be extended and detailed according to the specific requirements and business logic of the application.
-Remember to also consider implementing logging, error handling, and other best practices for production-level applications.
+Each component should be extended and detailed according to the specific requirements and business logic of the App.
+Remember to also consider implementing logging, error handling, and other best practices for production-level Apps.